Monday, February 1, 2021

 With a staff of dim light and small sparks of dew glittering around it like small embers, he walked down the path and reached the steps.
 Large at first, but narrowing as he descended.
 After some minutes had passed he could make out the outline of the arch in the distance.
 Bits of what seemed like the stars peeked out from behind the thick of leaf, vine and whatever the forest could claim of it.
 At first it seemed like an old overhanging standing in stone with no more than the barely distinguishable shape of the arch but upon nearing the first gateway to its foothold, Zoic looked on at the massive arch that could now be seen in its full glory and dread.
 The arch stood over a thousand feet high and when the forest shade could not cast its shadow on the top curvature for a brief moment in the moon's light, he could see how perfectly the arch captured the glint of the light.
 Massive, a piece of a history that was not found in this age.
 Built as a gateway to what was once a great kingdom now turned into shadow and isolation.

 The steps, he correctly assumed, where not the challenge.
-But steps within and in a spiritual way, not so much as a physical task but a philosophy that would require far greater skill than what was spoke of in mere prayers and hymns.
+But steps of a spiritual way, not so much as a physical task but a philosophy that would require far greater skill than what was spoke of in mere story and prayer.

-It was dark, the open gates stood silently across a smooth threshold.
+It was dark.
+The open gates stood silently across a smooth threshold.
 Zoic carefully but purposefully walked to them and went inside with his staff to light the way.
 He remembered the tales of the passageway, and called softly to the Keeper there.
-It was a spirit that dwelt within but had used the elements of this under-forest lair to guide any who enter.
+It was a spirit that dwelt within but used the elements of this underlying forest lair to guide any who would enter.
 If you could see the apparition and follow without stumbling, you'll reach the chambers you need to go, if you hear spoken words then you were meant to be there and guided to the ultimate chamber where the history of the planet and the surrounding planets was kept in static imagery and form.
 That was the only thought going through Zoic's mind as he wondered what to trigger to obtain the Keeper's guidance.

 This was a spiritual place.
 Deep underground it went.
 There was an empty chamber with a light that appeared to come from nowhere.
 He walked through with caution.
 The ground itself was said to give way should the vibrations of footstep be all wrong.
 The Keeper of the Arch and all its realm was present.
 But he heard no welcome, just small notes and a slight pulse other than his own.

 For an instant the thought flashed before his mind and his eyes could see a reflection on the nearest chamber wall.
 An image of the planet Arca followed by a direct mental connection to what had happened there some time ago.
 To Zoic it seemed it would have been around three or four orbits of that world in the past.
 Then things went dark.
 Zoic lingered for hours.
 In thought and prayer.
 Realizing there would be more than a journey to Cova.
 There would be one to Arca, as well.
 And he knew he could not bring the memory or reminder of the darkness of his own world with him.
 He had to now represent himself as being from the stars or nearby moons.
 The names of his world had to be left behind.
-The realm of the Arch had communicated that to him in feeling and answers through logic and experience.
-Naming the world that the darkness had first appeared would only give it an echo and he could not bring that with him, wherever he went.
+The realm of the Arch had communicated that to him mentally.
+Naming the world that the darkness had first appeared would only give it an echo and he would not bring that with him, wherever he went.

 The time of departing was nigh.
 And Zoic piloted the ship to Cova for the test flight.
 When he returned, he spoke of the landing docks still intact in some areas of that world.
 And he prepared to make the journey back to Cova, but he spoke to the elders of the need to go to Arca to find a few souls that he had an image of in his head.
 He knew not the names.